 Stress and Anxiety

 If you’ve ever experienced gastronomic distress before a big presentation or job interview, you’re not imagining things!
-That’s because, the systems that control the brain and the digestive tract are surprisingly closely linked.
+That’s because, the systems that control the brain and the digestive tract are closely linked.

-Identifying Your Triggers
+We Can Help With Identifying Your Triggers